Who this is for

 A self-honest filter

 Five ways consultants tend to operate.
-Only one wins.
+Only one compounds.

 Rainmaker